dan-fritchman/Thesis/content.md

 Hdl21's embedding of hardware generation-code among its background compilation processes allows for the creation of modules such as `Stack` inline.
 The AlignHdl21 PDK compiler does so for each instance of an ALIGN-compatible series-stacked FinFET which it must convert into an LVS or simulation-compatible replacement.

-This sort of re-use across compilation targets was a central goal of the CHISEL and FIRRTL projects.
+This sort of re-use across compilation targets was a central goal of the Chisel and FIRRTL projects.
 In their case, output targets tend to be digital implementation platforms: FPGAs, ASIC back-end flows, or RTL simulation models.
 In Hdl21 they are process technologies, or as in this case, subsets of models within a process technology targeting different verification tasks.

 # Applications